dascentral/dotfiles/README.md

 [Gatekeeper](https://en.wikipedia.org/wiki/Gatekeeper_(macOS)) is a security feature of macOS.
 Some of the software installed via the `Brewfile` is published by what Apple considers "unidentified developers."

-You can circumvent the scurity feature by disabling Gatekeeper.
+You can circumvent the security feature by disabling Gatekeeper.

 ```bash
 sudo spctl --master-disable